Is It Vegan? 10 Common Items That Vegans Might Need To Substitute

 ‘Glycerin’ is a common component.
 Plant-based sources of this substance do exist.
 But if there is nothing on the packaging that explicitly states that it is vegan-friendly, then it is most likely made from animal fat.

-Happier Beauty is another great vegan tooth care brand.
+Happier Beauty is a great vegan tooth care brand.
 They are totally transparent about what goes into their recyclable aluminium tubes and they use ingredients that have minimal planetary impact.

 5. Are Tattoos Vegan?

 It is not uncommon for people to express their passion for animal rights with a tattoo.
 But you can easily be forgiven for not thinking about whether getting inked is vegan or not.
 But there's a reason that ‘vegan’ tattoos exist.